Mark Romanek: Music videos

 Romanek then directed "Filthy" by Justin Timberlake and "Rescue Me" by Thirty Seconds to Mars, which both premiered in 2018.

-Feature films
+In 2022, Romanek directed a 180-degree virtual reality concert for Foo Fighters, featuring a song by the group never before played.

+Film and TV

+Romanek's first film, Static (1985), followed a man claiming to have invented a television set capable of showing a live picture of Heaven.
+The film led to his first music video job, but he later disowned it and called it an "embarrassing bit of juvenilia".

-In 2002, Romanek wrote and directed his second feature film, One Hour Photo, about a department store photo processor (performed by Robin Williams) who becomes obsessed with a family through their snapshots.
-The film proved to be only a moderate hit, but still established Romanek as a respected film director.
+In 2002, Romanek wrote and directed his second feature film, One Hour Photo, starring Robin Williams as a department store photo processor who becomes obsessed with a local family through the photographs they bring to him to be developed.
+The film was only a moderate hit, but still established Romanek as a director.
 Rumors spread that the studio, Fox Searchlight, had forced changes on Romanek that seriously altered the film from how he had intended it.
-He has dismissed this story, however, stating that there never was a "director's cut" of One Hour Photo and that the studio did not exercise any editorial control.
+He has dismissed this story, however, stating that there never was a director's cut and that the studio did not exercise any editorial control.

+Romanek had hoped to follow the film with an adaptation of Philip Gourevitch's A Cold Case which was to star Tom Hanks as chief investigator Andy Rosenzweig.
+The film went into development hell due to scheduling conflicts and issues with rights.
+In 2013, Romanek said he still hoped to make the film someday: "The character in the film is a bit older and I think someday, in the next eight years or something, maybe it'll be the right time to do [it]."